Last updated

 Communicating with Your Teen

-Start a calm, respectful conversation with your teen.
+1. Start a calm, respectful conversation with your teen

-Ask specific questions to understand their challenges and feelings about school.
-Your goal is to identify the root of the problem.
+2. Ask specific questions to understand their challenges and feelings about school

-Emphasize that you're on their side and want to support them.
+4. Make sure they know you're on their side and want to help

 Setting Up A Meeting With School Counselors